tock/tock/doc/reference/trd-appid.md

 Application Identifier.
 An implementer of `ApplicationIdentification` implements the `different_identifier` method, which performs a pairwise comparison of two processes.
-There is also a `has_unique_identifier` method, which compares a process against all of the processes in a process array.
-The trait has a default implementation of this method, but implementations may override it.
+There is also a `has_unique_identifiers` method, which compares a process against all of the processes in a process array, checking that both its Application Identifer and its Short ID are unique.
+The trait has a default implementation of `has_unique_identifiers`: implementations SHOULD NOT override it, as it implements a key security property of the kernel.

 ```rust
 trait AppIdentification {